alemosie/github-practice/README.md

 #### Fork

 One of the basic GitHub actions that you'll take as you work on projects with other people is "forking a repository."
 Forking is basically like photocopying a worksheet so that you have your own copy to work on (and so that the original copy stays intact).
 It's copying work from another person’s GitHub account and putting it in your GitHub account.

 #### Clone
 When you navigate to a GitHub repository, you're looking at code that is stored on GitHub.com.
 You can't actually edit any of the text yet.
 To be able to make changes, you need to have your own copy locally, or on your computer.
 To do that, you need to "clone the repository," which means grab the code from GitHub.com and put a copy of it on your computer.

+Hey, you should define push!!!

 ## Interacting with Git & GitHub